 Last Minute Travel may be a good option if you cannot give up complete control and not know what hotel you are staying in.
 BTW, I have no idea why there name is Last Minute Travel because I’ve noticed good deals in Boston months in advance so don’t let the name fool you.

-If you don’t have much luck with LMT, you can try to bid for a discount hotel with Priceline or Hotwire.
+If you don’t have much luck with LMT or Hotel Tonight, you can try to bid for a discount hotel with Priceline or Hotwire.
 Just remember that these discount hotel rates are non-refundable and you can’t switch hotels after you book or get a refund.
 Make sure you know what star rating you want, what area and what price you are willing to pay.

 These hotel bidding sites are perfect for travelers who need a spot to sleep at night and don’t need specific hotel preferences or amenities.
 I like starting with a high star count and my ideal locations when I bid.
 (Disclaimer: Since I live in the area, I’ve never used bidding sites for Boston specifically, but have used the sites for personal travel with luck).